 At Al Hammam, you sit in an ornate, circular marble room that is gradually filled with steam.
 Water taps and small buckets are provided so that you can tip warm or cold water over yourself if you begin to feel a little too hot.

-The hammam experience may sound a little different to the usual, but sitting in the steamy room really opens up your pores and leaves your skin feeling great after.
+The hammam experience may sound a little different from the usual.
+However, sitting in the steamy room really opens up your pores and leaves your skin feeling great after.

 Al Hammam Athens Facility